MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 2. Log into Dynamics 365 Marketing with your **admin** credentials.

 3. By default, you should be in the **Real-time marketing** area.
-Switch areas to **Outbound marketing**.
-Navigate to **Library** under the **Marketing content** group.
+Confirm that you are in **Real-time marketing** by opening the Area selector in the bottom left of the screen.

-4. Select the **+ New** button to open the upload files window.
+4. In the left menu, navigate to the **Assets** section.
+Select **Library.** Select the **+ New** button to open the upload files window.

 5. Select **+ Add files**, locate the 12 .png files on your local computer, and select them.

-6. While the upload window is open, add keywords to the images.
-Since this is a new system, keywords will need to be created and then selected.
+6. While the upload window is open, add **tags** to the images.

-	- contoso-insurance.png – Add keyword “logo”
+	- contosologo.png – Add tag **logo**
+	- twitter.png - Add tag **social**
+	- facebook.png - Add tag **social**
+	- linkedin.png - Add tag **social**

-7. When you’re done adding keywords, finish the upload.
-Ensure 12 images files uploaded.
+7. When you’re done adding tags, select **Upload.** Ensure 12 images files uploaded - a green checkmark with **Done** will appear underneath the file name.
 Select **Done**.

-8. Using the Filter search box, enter `con`.
-Ensure the **Contoso Insurance logo** appears in the search results.
+8. Using the Filter search box, enter **con**.
+By default, this filter searches by the file name.
+Ensure the Contoso Insurance logo appears in the search results.

-9. These files will now be available for users to incorporate into their marketing operations.
+10. These files will now be available for users to incorporate into their marketing operations.

 # Exercise 2: Update existing contacts

-In an upcoming lab, students will build segments for an outbound marketing campaign and an in-person event.
+In an upcoming lab, students will build segments for a marketing campaign and an in-person event.
 The demo contact records need to be updated in order to populate those segments.
 The steps below will allow the students to build segments for competitors, business contacts, and contacts living in the Seattle area.

 1. Log into Dynamics 365 Marketing with your **admin** credentials.

-2. Navigate to the **Accounts** entity under the **Customers** group.
+2. Navigate to the **Contacts** option under the **Audience** group.

-3. Open **Humongous Insurance**.
+3. Open the contact **Alva Tharaldsen**.

-	- Select the **Related tab** then select **Contacts**.
+	- Under **Company**, select **Bellows College.** You will then navigate to the Bellows College account record.

+	- Scroll down to the **Contacts** subgrid.
+All Contacts associated with Bellows College are listed here.
+Select all contacts in the list by selecting the check mark next to **Full name** at the top of the subgrid.

-	- Select all contacts listed then select **Edit**.
+	- Select **Edit.**

 	- On the **Details** tab, locate the **Personal Notes** field.
-Enter `Business` in the field.
+Enter "Business" in the field.
 Select **Save**.

 	- Select one of the contacts.
 Navigate to the **Details** tab.
 Verify “Business” appears in the **Personal Notes** field.

-4. Navigate to the **Contacts** entity under the **Customers** group.
+4. Navigate to the **Contacts** entity under the **Audience** group.
+(If you are not alraeady in the **Real-time marketing** area, switch areas.)

 5. Set a filter on **Company Name**.